Bortronx/bortronx-blog/_posts/2025-02-10-CommunityMeeting.md

 - https://vertexform3d.com/ - Try it out

 # Ongoing

-## Overview of latest community apps.Opportunity to get feedback on your existing apps
+## Overview of latest community apps.
+Opportunity to get feedback on your existing apps
 New headsets are ready to be sideloaded.
 Tell us what apps you will like to try.

 ## Overview of latest productivity apps and samples